breeatoomey/newity-case-study/ai-log.md

 ### Prompt

 > Based on the Phase 1 analysis we just did, co-draft a one-page scope doc with me.
 Structure I want: the problem statement (in the team's own words where possible), a single north-star user goal, the V1 feature list in priority order, an explicit cut-list with V2 framing for each cut, tech stack with one-line reasoning per choice, the data model in TypeScript, a time plan with a fallback if I run over, and a draft self-assessment I can refine after building.
-Be specific — no vague language.
+Be specific, no vague language.
 If a feature is in V1, define exactly what it does in 2-3 bullets.
 If it's cut, give me the actual reason and what V2 would look like.

 ### Co-drafting process